 What is Prozac?

 Fluoxetine (Prozac) comes as a capsule, a tablet, a delayed-release (releases the medication in the intestine) capsule, and a solution (liquid) to take by mouth.
-Fluoxetine may be taken with or without food.
-Fluoxetine capsules, tablets, and liquid are usually taken once a day in the morning or twice a day in the morning and at noon.
-Fluoxetine delayed-release capsules are usually taken once a week.
+Prozac may be taken with or without food.
+Prozac capsules, tablets, and liquid are usually taken once a day in the morning or twice a day in the morning and at noon.
+Fluoxetine delayed-release capsules are typically taken once a week.